Header Child Neurology

 Residents shall have at least 14 hours free of clinical work and education after 24 hours of in-house call (again, our program’s night float system eliminates most, if not all, such 24 hour in-house call shifts).

-Residents shall be scheduled for a minimum of one day in seven free of clinical work and required education (when averaged over the course of a rotation).
+required education (when averaged over the course of a rotation).
 The ACGME defines one day as “one continuous 24-hour period free from all administrative, clinical and educational activities.”
 At-home call shall not be assigned on these free days.

 80 Hour Weekly Maximum: Work hours shall not exceed 80 hours per week, averaged over the course of each rotation, inclusive of all in-house clinical and educational activities, clinical work done from home, and all moonlighting.
 Reading done in preparation for the following day’s patients, studying, and research done from home do not count toward the 80 hours.